The Adult Protection Act protects adults who are at risk of abuse and neglect, and who do not understand or appreciate that risk.

 Aînés au Canada encourage les aînés à demeurer actifs, engagés et informés!

-The Alzheimer Society Newfoundland & Labrador provides information and offers services and support for families and caregivers: brochures and information on the National Safely Home Program, Educational Sessions, Care at Home Course, Family Support Groups, and Resource Centres.
+The Alzheimer Society Newfoundland & Labrador provides information and offers services and support for patients, families and caregivers: brochures and information on the National Safely Home Program, Educational Sessions, Care at Home Course, Family Support Groups, and Resource Centres.
 Check out the online Calendar with ASNL provincial support groups, presentations, and other events.

 A list of benefits for caregivers along with a short description and a link (way to get to a webpage with more information)